meyresearch/BALM/README.md

-# BALM: Binding Affinity Predictions with Protein and Ligand Language Models
+# Learning Binding Affinities via Fine-tuning of Protein and Ligand Language Models

-**BALM** is a sequence-based deep learning framework for predicting **b**inding **a**ffinity using pretrained protein and ligand **l**anguage **m**odels.
-BALM learns by optimizing the distance between protein and ligand embeddings in a shared space using the cosine similarity metric that directly represents experimental binding affinity.
-We incorporate parameter-efficient fine-tuning methods in the BALM framework to adapt pretrained protein and ligand language models for binding prediction.
+Accurate *in-silico* prediction of protein-ligand binding affinity is essential for efficient hit identification in large molecular libraries.
+Commonly used structure-based methods such as giga-docking often fail to rank compounds effectively, and free energy-based approaches, while accurate, are too computationally intensive for large-scale screening.
+Existing deep learning models struggle to generalize to new targets or drugs, and current evaluation methods do not reflect real-world performance accurately.
+We introduce **BALM**, a deep learning framework that predicts **b**inding **a**ffinity using pretrained protein and ligand **l**anguage **m**odels.
+BALM learns experimental binding affinities by optimizing cosine similarity in a shared embedding space.
+We also propose improved evaluation strategies with diverse data splits and metrics to better assess model performance.
+Using the BindingDB dataset, BALM shows strong generalization to unseen drugs, scaffolds, and targets.
+It excels in few-shot scenarios for targets such as *USP7* and *Mpro*, outperforming traditional machine learning and docking methods, including AutoDock Vina.
+Adoption of the target-based evaluation methods proposed will allow for more stringent evaluation of machine learning-based scoring tools.
+Frameworks such as BALM show good performance, are computationally efficient, and highly adaptable within this evaluation framework, making it a practical tool for early-stage drug discovery screening.

 ![BALM_overview](figures/BALM_overview.png "BALM Overview")